Can F.lux and Night Shift Really Improve Your Sleep Habits?

 Czeisler was involved in a study that compared reading on a tablet and a paper book in the same low light.
 Tablets were linked to taking longer to fall asleep and delaying REM sleep.
 The tablet group was also found to be sleepier in the morning.

 The reason that LED causes more of a problem than other lights is that LED lights produce a color that’s far bluer than fluorescent or incandescent lights — and blue light is linked to reduced melatonin as well as increased alertness according to one study.
 Not only does it keep you from getting sleepy, it makes you more awake.

 How Night Mode Apps Work

-F.lux was one of the first apps to help fight the harmful effects of blue light.
-Rather than simply dimming your screen, F.lux physically reduces the amount of blue light emitted by your screen.
+F.lux was one of the first apps to help fight the harmful effects of blue light .
+Rather than simply dimming your screen, F.lux physically reduces the amount of blue light emitted by your screen, acting as a blue light filter .
 The app warms up even further as the night progresses, allowing you to get a more natural light pattern.

 It can take a bit of getting used to, as your screen is going to have a more of an orange look to it.
 The warmer colors obviously aren’t great for color-intensive work — such as photography or video editing — but these apps usually allow you to temporarily disable the warming when necessary.

 Not long ago, Apple also debuted Night Shift as a tentpole feature in iOS 9.3.
 This works similarly to F.lux by reducing the amount of blue light emitted from the iOS device.
 It can be scheduled to run at a certain time, and you can adjust how warm it makes the screen’s color.